Where to visit in Babbacombe?

 So many great places to visit, and fun things to do, while you’re in Babbacombe Bay.

-This fabulous, funicular railway was built in 1926 and transports around 125,000 people per year up and down the cliffs from the glorious Babbacombe Downs to the stunning Oddicombe Beach.
+This fabulous, funicular railway was built in 1926 and usually transports around 125,000 people per year up and down the cliffs from the glorious Babbacombe Downs to the stunning Oddicombe Beach.
 Hop on board and enjoy the trip to Oddicombe Beach.
 A tranquil, beautiful bay ideal to while away a bit of time enjoying the most wonderful vista.

 Not only does this amazing attraction provide a vital service up and down the cliffs but there is also a Visitor Centre with free admission at the far end of the promenade (usually manned by volunteers, the Visitor Centre will be closed throughout the remainder of 2020).

 Babbacombe Downs is a beautiful stretch of lawn and floral displays along the clifftop at Babbacombe.
 With views stretching for miles and plenty of opportunity to sit and enjoy the stunning scenery.
 Home to a host of great venues to eat, drink and be merry it boasts the fabulous Cliff Railway at one end and the stunning Babbacombe Theatre at the other.